HeliosProfiles/DCS-F4U-1D-Profile-by-MadKreator37/README.md

 1.0.2
 1. Added Throttle Quadrant panels to main screen and L1.
 2. Added Throttle Quadrant indicators to Indicators Panel.
 3. To use Controls: Prop and Throttle= drag up and down while holding.
-Supercharger= a regular toggle switch= swipe up and down quickly.
-Mixture= tap near top of quadrant (over the handle area) to increment, tap near bottom to decrement.
+Supercharger= Tap near the top and bottom in the handle area to increment and decrement. .
+Mixture= tap near top and bottom of the handle area to increment and decrement.

 ### Known Bugs and Issues